 - All of our dinners were home-made dehydrated meals I prepared in advance.
 They only require adding hot water to rehydrate, which is done right in the freezer bag, so the pot for boiling water is the only dish needed.
 Well, Jake carries a spoon.
 I’m a heathen and eat my meal straight out of the bag piping-bag style!
 Less mess and fewer things to carry: I’m sticking with it!

 - 6 days was too long.
 With needing to book specific sites this year I went conservative with our days, but even in the rain I found most of them too short.
-We hiked between 5-7 hours each day, which put us in camp by lunch some days, which meant a lot of sitting around in camp.
+We hiked between 5-7 hours each day, which put us in camp by lunch some days, and meant a lot of sitting around in camp.
 It wasn’t so bad killing time in camp with a partner, but it would have been awful solo.
 8-10 hours camp-to-camp is what I prefer, as I like to hike most of the day.
-In nice weather I’d do 4 days, in awful weather 4.5 or 5 days would still leave lots of time for us.
+If I did it again, I would plan for 3 nights/4 days for more time hiking and less time in camp, with enough buffer for weather.

 - I was shocked that bugs were a non issue on this trip.
 There were some black flies, mosquitoes, and deer flies but they mostly weren’t biting and I never used my bug spray or my head net.
 Not what I was expecting for Northern Ontario in late June!

 - I was rather dismayed by the amount of garbage in the privies and fire pits.
 I expected it to some degree at the sites easily accessed from the road, but was surprised by the amount left at sites a fair distance from access points.
 We packed out what we could, but didn’t make much of a dent.
 Please don’t leave garbage in fire pits hoping someone else will burn it, pack it out!
 Same goes for anything you may be tempted to throw down the privy.

 - Traffic noise could be heard at the sites we stayed at past Bald Head since the highway is so close.